HY-UDBMS/UniBench/README.md

 ## Environment

 To run this benchmark, you need to have the systems under test installed, and JRE >=8 installed.
 The current implementations include four state-of-the-art MMDB.
 Namely, ArangoDB (Query Language: AQL), OrientDB (Query Language: Orient SQL), AgensGraph (Query Language: SQL/Cypher), and Spark (partial evaluation using Spark SQL), you may also employ Unibench to evaluate a new MMDB by the following steps: (1) write an importing script or program, (2) <em>extends</em> the MMDB abstract class.
-(3) implement the connection and query methods in the corresponding MMDB class.
+(3) implement the <em>connection</em> and <em>query</em> methods in the corresponding MMDB class.

 ## Running